balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-conundrum.markdown

 >insert awesome quote here

 ```
-'Problems are like washing machines, they twist us, spin us and knock us around,<br>
+'Problems are like washing machines, they twist us, spin us and knock us around,
-sbut in the end we come out cleaner, brighter and better than before'
+but in the end we come out cleaner, brighter and better than before'
 ```

 Duh!!!
 So cheesy!<br>